 There are no set times that students must log into the classroom, unless coordinated by the faculty member in advance.
 However, students are expected to log into the classroom and to submit courses/exams by posted deadlines.

-Students are required to attend the virtual classroom five out of the seven days during a seminar week.
+Students are required to attend the virtual classroom five out of the seven days during each seminar week.
+Each seminar week starts on Thursday and concludes on Wednesday.
 Assignments are due on the day of the seminar specified (before midnight) and must have the appropriate day recorded in the sign-on logo (or an earlier date) for full credit.
 Participation is measured by recording the date of each entry the student makes to the system – whether it is a response to one of the assignments, a comment on the work of another or a question to the group or to the instructor.
 An absence does not excuse the student from the responsibility of participation, assigned work and/or testing.
 Students may be dropped for poor attendance after two consecutive weeks of absences are accumulated.
-Seminar days are defined as follows: